-Phimosis is when the foreskin is tight and unable to pull back to see the head of the penis (glans).
-Sometimes it is retractable when the penis is flaccid.
-But never able to retract when the penis is erect.
-Repeated minor trauma to the foreskin leads to loss of elasticity fibres due to scarring.
-This can lead to Balanitis Xerotica Obliterans (BXO).
-Phimosis can lead to paraphimosis.
+Phimosis occurs when the foreskin is tight and cannot be pulled back to expose the head of the penis (glans).
+Sometimes, it is retractable when the penis is flaccid but cannot retract when the penis is erect.
+Repeated minor trauma or infection, mainly due to diabetes, can lead to a loss of elastic fibres in the foreskin due to scarring.
+This may result in Balanitis Xerotica Obliterans (BXO).
+A tight foreskin can become stuck behind the head of the penis, leading to paraphimosis.

 1. Balanitis Xerotica Obliterans (BXO), also called Lichen sclerosus (Read more about BXO)